rathi2016/EXAmple-showing-JASON-AJAX/README.md

   ```
               or

-i.e popular and agreed upon format for sending and storing data
+#Popular and agreed upon format for sending and storing data

 ##What we are doing in this project ?
 - TO use Javascript in AJAX to Load the JASON data by visiting this url -